Terms and Conditions of Sale

 Anyone using the Melbourne Symphony Orchestra’s website does so with an understanding and acceptance of the following conditions:

 All information on this site is provided in good faith.
 The Melbourne Symphony Orchestra has taken all reasonable measures to ensure the information contained herein is accurate and current.
+All ticket sales are subject to availability and at the discretion of the Melbourne Symphony Orchestra.

 No liability is accepted for loss or damages incurred as a result of reliance upon material contained on this site and, by logging on, you will be deemed to have released and discharged the Melbourne Symphony Orchestra from all liability which might arise.